 IN THE NEWS

-Community Connections: Sometimes challenges present golden opportunities.
+Sometimes challenges present golden opportunities.
 That is what happened when Solano Land Trust brainstormed ways to help two communities affected by the fallout of the pandemic: local farmers and ranchers and Solano County families experiencing food insecurity.
-Read more...
+Continue reading...

 We are pleased to announce the completion of our Lower Spring Branch Creek Project located at Rush Ranch Open Space.
 This allows for the mitigation of the marsh’s edge as sea level rises.
 Restoring the tidal marsh’s natural flow to upland habitat.
 Thank you to our funders for helping us make this happen.